 Lisa will also assist with development of the CCISM program and other services that serve ERII’s membership and address the emerging cyber TSCM field.
 Lisa’s knowledge of, and experience in, the healthcare, manufacturing, quality, consulting, electronics, defense and intellectual property sectors provides a unique perspective to addressing the concerns of the corporate, government and private sector markets.

-Jason miles Dibley. dip eng (hons) FmTSCMi, CCO MSyI,
+ERII Advisor, Jason Miles Dibley. dip eng (hons) FmTSCMi, CCO MSyI,

 Jason Miles Dibley is a founding Director of QCC Interscan.
 Specialising in the field of technical surveillance/counter surveillance, working for many years in covert operations.
 He has a thorough knowledge of the field of TSCM, Counter Surveillance, Physical Security, CCTV, microwave, radio transmission, audio acquisition and processing, tracking, telecommunications networks, and computing.
 QCC is a UK based global TSCM Supplier specialises in counter surveillance/espionage against business and government interests around the world.